MateuszSerafin/GNS3_Networks/WindowsSandbox/MDT/README.md

 After all of it the iso file will be under ``C:\DeploymentShare\Boot\LiteTouchPE_x64.iso``

 ## Deployment via iso
-The iso file that was generated is a fully valid installation medium.
-We can put on pendrive for example. <br>
+The iso file that was generated is a fully valid installation medium that we can put on pendrive for example. <br>
 ![](media/TargetISO.webp)

 ## Deployment via PXE